stanfordnlp/stanza/README.md

 ('Hawaii', '4', 'obl')
 ('.', '4', 'punct')
 ```

+**Note:** If you are running into issues like `OSError: [Errno 22] Invalid argument`, it's very likely that you are affected by a [known Python issue](https://bugs.python.org/issue24658), and we would recommend Python 3.6.8 or later and Python 3.7.2 or later.

 We also provide a multilingual [demo script](https://github.com/stanfordnlp/stanfordnlp/blob/master/demo/pipeline_demo.py) that demonstrates how one uses StanfordNLP in other languages than English, for example Chinese (traditional)